LiEnby/GayMaker/README.md

 # 1.7.6
-Fixed an issue where it was possible to enter invalid characters into Title ID Feild Fixed some UI Elements
+Fixed an issue where it was possible to enter invalid characters into Title ID Feild
+Fixed some UI Elements
 Changed \n to \r\n to make gmac output show properly on win10.
+Fixed Auto Update for REAL this time

 Download: https://github.com/KuromeSan/GayMaker/releases/download/v1.7.6/GayMaker.1.7.6.zip